freddiefrantzen/simplex/doc/controllers.md

 Creating Controllers
 --------------------

-Simplex ships with a base controller which provides access to the serializer and url generator as well as providing some convenience methods for generating responses.
-You controller's can optionally extent this base controller, you can subclass the base controller (see below), create your own base controller or you may choose to create controllers without inheritance :)
+Simplex ships with a base controller which provides access to the serializer and url generator, as well as providing some convenience methods for generating responses.
+You controllers can optionally extent this base controller, you can subclass the base controller (see below), create your own base controller or you may choose to create controllers without inheritance :)